INTERVIEW

 • Standardised Tests: GAMSAT or MCAT scores, depending on the school's requirements.

-• Language Proficiency: If you have not completed your undergraduate degree in English, then you must demonstrate proficiency by taking the IELTS exam.
+• Language Proficiency: If you have not completed your undergraduate degree in English, you must demonstrate proficiency by taking the IELTS exam.

 What To Submit as an International Student to Medical School